sqrl-lang/sqrl/website/source/tutorial.md

 }
 ```

-We can also spin up a SQRL service to serve this code over the network.
-Replace `loadJson("tweet.json")` with `input()` and run the following commands:
+We can also spin up a SQRL service to serve this code over the network:

 ```
 $ sqrl serve main.sqrl &